Increase Compliance with eSignatures: How Does a Power of Attorney Sign a Deed

 What is a power of attorney and how does it relate to signing a deed?

 A power of attorney is a legal document that allows one person to act on behalf of another in legal matters.
-When considering how does a power of attorney sign a deed, it's essential to know that this representative can perform the necessary actions and sign documents related to property transactions on behalf of the principal.
+When considering how does a power of attorney sign a deed, it is essential to understand that the appointed agent can execute the deed on behalf of the principal, ensuring that the transaction is legally binding.

 -